 2.7 Five Dimensions of Power

-There are five dimensions of power which are completely different from each other: four kinds of governance and the use of ungoverned power
+There are five dimensions of power which operate in different ways: four kinds of governance and the use of ungoverned power.

 Power relationships are classified in this book, to form an analysis framework.
-There are four ‘dimensions’ of structured governance, where power is exercised in a predefined manner:
+There are four ‘dimensions’ of structured governance, where power is exercised in a consistent way:

-The ‘Moral Dimension’ describes ways in which people influence each other’s behaviour by encouragement and persuasion; it includes religious and non-religious rules and expectations.
+The ‘Moral Dimension’ describes ways in which people influence each other’s behaviour and beliefs by encouragement and persuasion.
+It includes religious and non-religious rules and expectations.

-The ‘Legal Dimension’ consists of the formally explicit rules which are applied by a group to its members, using coercion if necessary, to enforce some aspects of behaviour for which persuasion alone is perceived as being insufficient.
+The ‘Legal Dimension’ consists of the formally explicit rules, with the means of enforcement, which are applied by a group to its members.

 There are some power relationships for which there are no pre-defined rules or expectations, where a trial of strength is used to establish a balance of power on a case-by-case basis.
 This necessitates a fifth dimension of analysis: